k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 * Streamlining logic and all related validations into one business process whereby improving the project's maintainability.
 * Populating more than one table in a single population flow.
-* Replacing the selected source with other Actors such as an HTTP call.
+* Replacing the source DB with other action such as an HTTP call.

 [Click for more information about Broadway](/articles/19_Broadway/01_broadway_overview.md).